zenphantom/ml-git/docs/first_project.md

 We will divide this quick howto into 6 main sections:
 1. [ml-git repository configuation / intialization](#initial-config)

-    - This section explains how to initialize and configure a repository for ml-git, considering the scenarios of the store be an S3 or a MinIO.
+    - This section explains how to initialize and configure a repository for ml-git, considering the scenarios of the storage be an S3 or a MinIO.
 2. [uploading a dataset](#upload-dataset)

-    - Having a repository initialized, this section explains how to create and upload a dataset to the store.
+    - Having a repository initialized, this section explains how to create and upload a dataset to the storage.
 3. [adding data to a dataset](#change-dataset)

     - This section explains how to add new data to an entity already versioned by ml-git.